 Asking family and friends to invest in your clothing store is a great way to start.
 Once you’ve set a budget and identified what you’ll need to start the store, take the services of your friends and family to help you get it off the ground.
 You might need to present the willing ones a solid business plan to reassure them that their chances of making a profit are good.

 Bank loans and angel investors are the two most common sources of funding for a clothing store.
 When it comes to bank loans, banks will want to look over your clothing store business plan to make sure you’ll be able to pay it back with interest.

 The loan officer will not simply want to ensure that your financials are reasonable in order to gain this confidence.
 They will, however, expect to see a professional plan.
 They will be more confident in your ability to run a business successfully and professionally if you have a plan like this.

 Angel investors are the second most popular source of finance for a clothing business.
-Wealthy individuals who will write you a cheque are known as angel investors.They will either want equity in exchange for their capital or will let you have a loan, similar to a bank.
+Wealthy individuals who will write a check are known as angel investors.They will either want equity in exchange for their capital or will let you have a loan, similar to a bank.

 Clothing stores will not be funded by venture capitalists.
 A chain is more likely to get funding than an individual store.
 This is because most venture capitalists are looking for millions of doIt is because most venture capitalists are looking to make a million-dollar return on their investment, but individuals can rarely achieve such performance.

 To write a clothing store business plan, you don’t need to be an expert.
-Our step-by-step guide will show you how to write a clothing store business plan, or you can just download our proven sample business plans to get a better idea.
+Our step-by-step guide will show you how to write a clothing store business plan, or you can just download our proven sample business plan pdf to get a better idea.